Building network automation solutions

 • Assuming you have to build large-scale virtual Ethernet networks spanning one or few data centers, VXLAN might be better than the alternatives.

-Next, you have to figure out whether to implement VXLAN in hardware (on top-of-rack switches, the approach taken by data center switching vendors) or in software (in hypervisors, the approach used by VMware, Microsoft, Juniper Contrail, many OpenStack implementations and most large-scale public cloud providers).
-We covered this dilemma in the VMware NSX, Cisco ACI or EVPN webinar.
+Next, you have to decide whether to implement VXLAN in hardware (on top-of-rack switches, the approach taken by data center switching vendors) or software (in hypervisors, the approach used by VMware, Microsoft, Juniper Contrail, many OpenStack implementations, and most large-scale public cloud providers).

-If it turns out that it’s best to implement VXLAN in hardware (for example, due to significant amount of non-virtualized servers), you have to decide whether to use static configurations potentially augmented with simple automation, or deploy EVPN.
+Suppose it turns out that it’s best to implement VXLAN in hardware (for example, due to many non-virtualized servers).
+In that case, you have to decide whether to use static configurations potentially augmented with simple automation or deploy EVPN.

-Keep in mind what I told you about EVPN interoperability challenges.
-Don’t mix-and-match different vendors in the same fabric.
-Build smaller pods (self-contained units of compute, storage and virtualization) and connect them with traditional technologies like IP routing or VLANs.
+Remember what I told you about EVPN interoperability challenges.
+Don’t mix and match different vendors in the same fabric.
+Instead, build smaller pods (self-contained units of computing, storage, and virtualization) and connect them with traditional technologies like IP routing or VLANs.

-Last but definitely not least, while EVPN control plane used with VXLAN is become more stable, it’s not yet a rock-solid technology.
+Last but not least, while the EVPN control plane used with VXLAN has become more stable, it’s not yet a rock-solid technology.
 Do thorough testing.

 3 comments: